Russian police detain over 800 in opposition crackdown in Moscow

 Police said they had detained 600 and that 1,500 had attended the protest, though footage of demonstrations which flared in different parts of Moscow suggested many more had taken part.
 Opposition activists later posted screen shots online of police reports suggesting around 10,000 had attended.

-Many but not all of those detained were later released by police, including Sobol who was fined 300,000 roubles ($4,596) for violating Russia's tough protest laws.
+Many but not all of those detained were later released by police, including Sobol who was fined 300,000 rubles ($4,596) for violating Russia’s tough protest laws.

 The focus of protesters’ anger is a prohibition on a number of opposition-minded candidates, some of whom are allies of Navalny, from taking part in a September election for Moscow’s city legislature.